 Some caregivers have thought residents were developing signs of dementia, only to find it was hearing loss.
 After arthritis and heart disease, hearing loss is the most common disability affecting seniors.
 Approximately 50% of seniors 75 years of age and older have a hearing disability.

-While there is much help and support given by Southern Alabama disability attorneys for seniors suffering from hearing loss, only 20% of seniors affected by hearing loss seek help.
+While there is much help and support given by Southern Alabama disability attorneys for seniors suffering from hearing loss, only 20% of seniors affected by hearing loss seek help from experts like a social security disability lawyer.

 It’s important to examine why hearing loss is a serious issue and also a contributing factor for dementia.